HIV and Specific Populations

 • Does HIV affect older people?

-Yes.
-Anyone can get HIV, including older people.
-According to the Centers for Disease Control and Prevention (CDC), in 2018, over half of the people in the United States diagnosed with HIV were aged 50 and older.
+Yes, anyone can get HIV, including older people.
+According to the Centers for Disease Control and Prevention (CDC), in 2021, over 53% of the people in the United States diagnosed with HIV were aged 50 and older.

-• Life-long treatment with HIV medicines (called antiretroviral therapy or ART) is helping people with HIV live longer, healthier lives.
-Because of effective HIV medicines, there is an increasing number of older people who are living with HIV.
+As a group, people aged 55 years and older in the United States have the lowest incidence of estimated new HIV infections.
+Life-long treatment with HIV medicines (called antiretroviral therapy or ART) is helping people with HIV live long, healthy lives.
+Effective HIV medicines are increasing the number of older people who are living with HIV.

 Older adults are living longer with HIV